Moishe/Moishe.github.io/_drafts/interviewing-and-impostor-syndrome.md

 cover: trees.jpg
 ---

 As I've [mentioned before](/2015/12/16/lowering-the-bar/), my co-worker Tim & I teach an interview training class at Etsy.
-One of the key things we teach is the idea of "mapping the potato" -- discovering the boundary between what a candidate and knows and doesn't know, along many many different vectors.
+One of the key things we teach is the idea of "mapping the potato" -- discovering the boundary between what a candidate knows and doesn't know, along many many different vectors.

-The idea of mapping a candidate's knowledge literally doesn't work with reaching a moment when the candidate says -- or implies -- "I don't know."
+The idea of mapping a candidate's knowledge is completely depended upon reaching a moment when the candidate says -- or implies -- "I don't know."
 Getting to that state is the only way you can discover those boundaries.

 I've always thought about this moment as the moment when the "search space" you're traveling along explodes in multiple different dimensions.
 What you're exploring changes from something like "show me your knowledge about how TCP works" to what can be summarized as "show me how you act when you don't know the answer to something."
 The latter is comprised of things like asking questions, applying knowledge about how computers work, communicating abstract and maybe not-fully-formed ideas, bouncing hypotheses around, dealing with ambiguity, probing for knowledge, and on and on -- all of these are objectively important skills and giving a candidate a space to show them is vital to hiring well.
 The rate at which you, as an interviewer, are gathering data increases geometrically at the "I don't know" moment.

-But: I recently learned that my thoughts on the above were more brittle than I thought they were.
+But: I recently learned that my thoughts on the above lacked some depth.

 This past weekend, I attended a weird conference[^1] with about 40 friends and friends-of-friends.
 We talked about all sorts of stuff, but yesterday we had a session on building diverse teams.
 Naturally, part of this conversation was about hiring (though let me reiterate that hiring is a small part of building diverse teams).